xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 ## Configure the Integration

-### Step 1: Select a Project for submitting the test run
+### Step 1: Select a Project for submitting test run and results

 After successfully authenticating your project with Azure Server, select an ADO project among those you have access to in the drop-down list of **Project**.